| Competition

 proposed to be exchanged must also be take into account in any such

+cooperation.
 7.18 ICC encourages the expanded use of appropriate voluntary "peer

 review" mechanisms that periodically subject jurisdictions'